-In addition, Boko Haram activities and associated military operations have served to exacerbate food insecurity in the region, as farmers cannot access their fields and local markets close in an area that is already challenging for agriculture due to poor soil quality and low and erratic rainfall.
-This, in combination with a lack of economic opportunities and low socioeconomic development to displace significant numbers of people and fuel long term displacement risk.
+Boko Haram’s activities and operations against it have also worsened food insecurity in the region, leaving farmers unable to access their fields and local markets in areas already challenging for agriculture because of poor soil quality and low and erratic rainfall.
+These factors have combined with a lack of economic opportunities and low socioeconomic development to displace significant numbers of people and fuel long term displacement risk.

-Cameroon is vulnerable to hazards, primarily drought and flash floods, which are a regular occurrence, particularly in the north of the country, which includes part of the Lake Chad area in the Sahel region and is semi-arid.
-Low levels of socio-economic development, in terms of income and access to services in the country means that there is a lack of disaster preparedness and coping capacity for commonly occurring hazards.
-For example, 30,000 people were displaced by countrywide flooding in 2012, which occurred after a period of prolonged drought which affected several Sahel countries between 2011 and 2012 caused around 30,000 new displacements.
+Cameroon is also vulnerable to natural hazards.
+Drought and flash floods are a regular occurrence, particularly in the semi-arid north of the country, which touches the Lake Chad area in the Sahel region.
+Low levels of socioeconomic development mean there is a lack of disaster preparedness and coping capacity for common hazards.
+Countrywide flooding following a period of prolonged drought that affected several Sahel countries between 2011 and 2012 caused around 30,000 new displacements.

 Where and how do people move?

-Boko Haram activities and subsequent counterterrorism efforts by national and international forces have also reportedly had the opposite effect of limiting population movement, as people find themselves stuck between a preponderance of military checkpoints and multiple front lines.
-This impedes people from pursuing their usual livelihood activities or in the case of IDPs, from easily accessing their areas of origin, even for short periods of time.
+Boko Haram activities and operations against it have restricted movement as well as triggering displacement in the Far North.
+People find themselves stuck between the many military checkpoints and frontlines, which impedes them from pursuing their livelihoods and, in the case of IDPs, accessing their areas of origin, even for short periods.

 What is life like for IDPs and communities hosting them?